banch3v/js-web-scraper/README.md

 # js-web-scraper

-**js-web-scraper** is a simple tool for scraping product data from a given category URL and exporting the results as a `.csv` file.
+**js-web-scraper** is a simple tool for scraping product data from a given category URL or multiple URLs and exporting the results as a `.csv` file.

 ## Usage